Messina Sicily, Italy Travel Guide

 Find taxis at designated stands (train station, port, Piazza Cairoli) or call a company.

-Fares are metered, with potential surcharges for nights, holidays, or luggage.
+Fares are metered, with potential additional fees for nights, holidays, or luggage.
 Cash is typical.

 For greater flexibility, especially for day trips outside the city, consider rental vehicles.

 Messina's city center (Duomo, Piazza Cairoli, Lungomare) is pleasant for walking.
-Numerous sights are within walking distance, rendering walking an ideal way to explore the city core.
+Numerous sights are within walking distance, rendering walking an ideal way of seeing the city core.

 Self-guided walking tours are easy considering the compact city center.
 Escorted historical tours or culinary walking tours may also exist locally, providing insights.